swiftlang/swift-evolution/proposals/NNNN-pointer-usability-improvements.md

 1. Add an API to obtain an `UnsafeRawPointer` instance that is advanced to a given alignment from its starting point.
 2. Add an API to obtain a pointer to a stored property of an aggregate `T`, given an `UnsafePointer<T>`.
-3. Rename the unchecked subscript of `Unsafe[Mutable]Pointer` to include the argument label `unchecked`.
-4. Add the ability to compare pointers of any two types.
+3. Add the ability to compare pointers of any two types.

 Swift-evolution thread: [Discussion][pitch-thread]